Eligibility to Seal a Criminal Record in Ohio

 - You have no more than one felony conviction; or

 - Not more than one felony conviction AND one misdemeanor conviction.

-To determine your eligibility for expungement, contact The Koffel Law Firm today at (614) 675-4845
+To determine your eligibility for expungement, contact Koffel Brininger Nesbitt today at (614) 675-4845